 Far too many Indian teams were guilty of losing against good teams, not because they lacked the skills, but the temperament.
 Sometimes it was too defensive and sometimes it was over ambitious.

 The transformation of Virat Kohli from being a hot-headed batsman to some who is much more calm while captaining the side and speaks with the maturity of a leader, should be credited to Dhoni.
-Dhoni realised that Kohli had the hunger and talent to succeed at the highest level, but needed the temperament to stay a little composed in tense situations to become a world beater.
-Dhoni did a fine job when in that aspect and Virat Kohli’s record when it comes to batting second in limited overs is a testimony to the fact.
+He realised that Kohli had the hunger and talent to succeed at the highest level, but needed the temperament to stay a little composed in tense situations to become a world beater.
+Needless to say, he did a fine job when in that aspect and Virat Kohli’s record when it comes to batting second in limited overs is a testimony to the fact.

 Dhoni’s greatest contribution to Indian Cricket would be liberating the cricket team from the word ‘pressure’.
 He had understood very early in his cricketing journey that you could get the job done, even with limited skills, if you had the mind in the right place.
 And there could be no great example of this, but his own cricketing journey itself.